eto-ai/rikai/docs/numpy.rst

 Numpy and Tensor Interoperability
 =================================

-Numpy ``ndarray`` and Tensors are at the core of machine learning, especially deep learning, development.
+Numpy ``ndarray`` and Tensors are at the core of machine learning development.
-Rikai makes it effortless to work with Numpy ndarray and tensors, and automatically converts array to the appropriate tensor format (i.e., ``torch.Tensor`` or ``tf.Tensor``).
+Rikai makes it effortless to work with Numpy ``ndarray`` and tensors, and automatically converts array to the appropriate tensor format (i.e., ``torch.Tensor`` or ``tf.Tensor``).

 Work with numpy directly
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Rikai makes it super easy to work with numpy array in Spark
+Rikai makes it super easy to work with numpy array in Spark.
 At its core, ``rikai.numpy.view`` enables transparently SerDe for numpy.

     .. code-block:: python